 Use your voice for good!
 Leverage your social media accounts to share information about local causes and small businesses that people can support over the holiday season.

 As the holidays approach, check in with neighbours, friends, and family members who are elderly.
 You may be able to provide much needed help delivering groceries and supplies or running errands.

 Blood donations are always important, but hospitals need them now more than ever.
 If you’ve never given blood before, there is no better time to give it a try.
 It’s easier than you might think, and your gift could save lives.

 Shovel a walk

 Shoveling snow is a small task that can make a significant difference for you neighbours.
 When you’re clearing your own walk this winter, take a little extra time to shovel someone else’s—maybe even two or three others.
 The extra ten minutes you spend could mean the world to an elderly neighbour, someone with a disability, or a family that could use an extra hand.

-With so many small businesses struggling right now, you can help by spending your money thoughtfully this season.
+With so many small businesses rebuilding after the past few years, you can help by spending your money thoughtfully this season.
 When possible, take the opportunity to buy holiday gifts from local businesses in your community.
-With many offering curbside pickup and even free delivery, this is a safe and effective way to support business owners, their families, and their staff.

 Local charities need your help right now, too.
 If it’s possible within your budget, consider making a donation or two to frontline organizations such as shelters, food banks, and community support programs.
 With the pandemic stretching resources thinner than ever for non-profits, your donation can make a tremendous impact on the lives of others this holiday season.